Hanbit Unit

-The Republic of Korea Sudanese Reconstruction Assistance Force or Hanbit Unit are UN peacekeeper forces deployed by the Republic of Korea to the Republic of South Sudan.
+The Republic of Korea Sudanese Reconstruction Assistance Force or Hanbit Unit (한빛부대, Hanbit means 'light which leads the world) are UN peacekeeper forces deployed by the Republic of Korea to the Republic of South Sudan.
 On July 9, 2011, the Hanbit Unit was dispatched from South Korea to South Sudan, which had separated from Sudan in 2011.
 Peacekeeping operations began in South Sudan after religious, civil, and racial violence broke out in the new nation, issues which eventually compounded into the South Sudanese Civil War.
 The Hanbit Unit is the seventh unit dispatched from the Republic of Korea to the United Nations Peacekeeping Forces, preceded by the Sangnoksu Unit (deployed to Somalia, Angolan and East Timor), the Danbi Unit (deployed to Haiti), Dongmyeong Unit (deployed to Lebanon), and a medical support unit sent to the Western Sahara.
 As of November 2017, the Hanbit Unit remains deployed in South Sudan.

 Deployment background

-Following Sudan's independence in 1956, the northern and southern regions fought two civil wars, the First Sudanese Civil War (1955-1972) and the Second Sudanese Civil War (1983-2005).
+Following Sudan's independence in 1956, the northern and southern regions fought two civil wars, the First Sudanese Civil War (1955–1972) and the Second Sudanese Civil War (1983–2005).
 In order to prevent further damage, the southern regions was separated from Sudan and the South Sudan became an independent nation in July 2011.
 The United Nations created the United Nations Mission in South Sudan (UNMISS) to support the South Sudanese peace process in 2011.
 In 2011, UN Secretary-General Ban Ki-moon asked the government of the Republic of Korea to deploy a unit of the South Korean Army as part of the United Nation's peacekeeping mission in South Sudan.
 South Korean passed an agreement to form and dispatch a dedicated peacekeeping unit on 27 September 2012, resulting in the Hanbit Unit being created in January 2013.